ahmed-mahmoud-090/Data-Quality-Processing/README.md

 # Data-Quality-Processing

 Streamlit Data Assistant with Chatbot
+## **Overview**
+A Streamlit-powered web application that allows users to upload datasets (CSV, Excel), manipulate data types, and interact with a Language Model (LLM) to analyze and query data in a conversational format.
+The application enables data transformations such as changing data types, renaming columns, and running queries using the chatbot powered by LangChain.

 ## **Features**
 - **Upload Dataset:** Allows users to upload CSV or Excel files.